Frederikshavnsvej railway halt

-Frederikshavnsvej railway halt (Frederikshavnsvej Trinbræt) is a railway halt serving the western part of the town of Skagen in Vendsyssel, Denmark.
+Frederikshavnsvej railway halt (Frederikshavnsvej Trinbræt) is a railway halt serving the town of Skagen in Vendsyssel, Denmark.
+The halt is situated in the western part of the town, where the railway line crosses the highway between Skagen and Frederikshavn.

 The halt is located on the Skagensbanen railway line from Skagen to Frederikshavn between Skagen station and Hulsig station.
 The stop was opened in 1992, primarily for the many student commuters who travel daily between Skagen and Frederikshavn.
 The train services are currently operated by the railway company Nordjyske Jernbaner which run frequent local train services between Skagen and Frederikshavn with onward connections by train to the rest of Denmark.